KyawZin-boop/CodeTest/README.md

 ## Database Configuration

-Before running the application, you need to configure the database connection string in the `AppSettings->AppDbContext.cs` file.
+Before running the application, you need to configure the database connection string in the `AppDbContext.cs` file.

 ### Steps to Configure: